Compound Arm Exercises to Build Bigger Bicep & Tricep

 10. Landmine Row

 The landmine row is the classic landmine exercise.
-It is going to do an absolutely stellar job of targeting your lats, traps, posterior delts and arms.
+It will do an absolutely stellar job of targeting your lats, traps, posterior delts, and arms.

 It’s a tough exercise, but building a strong back and arm is important for building a good body and staying injury-free and back pain-free for life.